-A Respondent may request a full or partial waiver of this mandatory subcontracting requirement for good cause by submitting the appropriate form(s) and documentation at the time as required in the Solicitation.
+A Respondent may request a full or partial waiver of this mandatory subcontracting requirement for good cause by submitting the appropriate form(s) and documentation at the time as required in the Seolicitation.
 Under no circumstances shall a waiver of a mandatory subcontracting requirement be granted without submission of adequate documentation of Good Faith Efforts by the Respondent and careful review by the Office of EBO.
 The Office of EBO shall base its determination of a waiver request on criteria such as, but not limited to:

-- i.
-Whether the requestor of the waiver has made Good Faith Efforts to subcontract with qualified and available SBEs; - ii.
-Whether subcontracting would be inappropriate and/or not provide a "Commercially iii.
-Whether there are no certified SBE firms that are qualified and available to provide the goods or services required.
+- Whether the requestor of the waiver has made Good Faith Efforts to subcontract with qualified and available SBEs; - ii.
+Whether subcontracting would be inappropriate and/or not provide a "Commercially Useful Function" under the scope of the contract; and - Whether there are no certified SBE firms that are qualified and available to provide the goods or services required.